turingschool/front-end-curriculum/projects/overlook.md

 * Mocking out a fetch call and testing your applications reaction to the response
 * Spying on methods that call other methods which are already tested elsewhere
+* Spying on any functions that do DOM manipulation in response to the result of a fetch request/instance updating

 ## Accessibility